Keerthan0369/Projects/README.md

 2. Currency (INR to USD, INR to AED & vice-versa)
 3. Number Conversion (binary to hexadecimal, binary to decimal, hexadecimal to binary, decimal to binary).

-The Third File is based on Facial Recognition using Raspberry Pi and Python.
+The Third File is based on Facial Recognition using Raspberry Pi and Python for Smart Human Computer Interaction.

 Face Recognition Security System using Rpi.
 - Use Python modules to detect faces.